We may earn income from links in this post. Please read this Disclosure for details.

 Looking for the best vegan restaurants in Victoria?
-Read on for some tips from the Vegan Vacationista on fabulous places to enjoy vegan food in the capital of British Columbia.
+Read on for some tips on fabulous places to enjoy vegan food in the capital of British Columbia.

 It’s no secret that the west coast of Canada is known for its feel-good hippie nature.
 That means that eco-conscious products and veg-friendly foods are very easy to find, especially on Vancouver Island.